eliacunegatti/SDE-Twitter/README.md

 pip install jsonschema
 ```

-And then you must set up the ENV variables.
+And then you must set up the ENV variables, you can find a sample [here](https://github.com/eliacunegatti/SDE-Twitter/blob/main/.env_example)
 After all the setup simply run the code using the command
 ```bash
 flask run